Iranium

-Iranium is a 2011 documentary film by director Alex Traiman, Written and Distributed by Clarion Fund.
+Iranium is a 2011 documentary film by director Alex Traiman, Written and Distributed by Clarion Project.

 The film discusses Iranian foreign policy and Iran – United States relations, including the Iran hostage crisis and the 1979 Iranian Revolution and takeover by Ayatollah Khomeini.

 The film premiered at select AMC theaters and community centers throughout the United States on February 8.
 The film has been criticized for misrepresenting and falsifying information in order to create a sense of urgency in the viewing public.

 Selected contributors

 Notable contributors in the film include: